CasualPokePlayer/test-roms/README.md

 The test seems to show that these invalid "banks" appear to produce open bus behavior.

 Disclaimer: This test was originally ran within ROM.
 This produce noticable open bus behavior (i.e. last opcode executed read) with these invalid "banks".
-The test now does reads from HRAM to consistency read $FF.
+The test now does reads from HRAM to consistently read $FF.